-Commit to 30 days of an exercise plan.
+If you want to learn how to motivate yourself to work out, commit to 30 days of an exercise plan.
 Look at your calendar and plan out which days and times you are going to work out, including what that workout will be.
-Allow yourself two “do-overs” for random life events or illness, but only two.
+Allow yourself two “do-overs” for random life events or illness—but only two.

-If you can stick to 30 days of this plan, it should feel more like a habit and be simpler going forward as you reap the benefits of feeling better, mood boost, and more energy.
+If you can stick to 30 days of this plan, it should feel more like a habit going forward as you reap the benefits of having more energy.

 5. Eat Something Fresh

-Speaking of big meal, what we eat and drink is related to how we feel.
-So if you’re not eating particularly well these days, commit to at least eating one fresh item daily.
-Maybe you have an apple as an afternoon snack.
-Perhaps you fix a nice salad to go along with your dinner.
+Speaking of a big meal, what we eat and drink is related to how we feel, so if you don’t know how to motivate yourself to work out, start with a healthy snack.
+If you’re not eating particularly well these days, commit to at least eating one fresh item daily.
+Maybe you have an apple as an afternoon snack or a little salad with dinner.

 6. Create an Alter Ego

-Make sure you’re getting your water intake all throughout the day, and if you’ve had coffee, drink some extra water to counteract the dehydrating effect of it.
+Make sure you’re getting your water intake all throughout the day, and if you’ve had coffee, drink some extra water to counteract its dehydrating effects.